 Watching classic films in a historic theater should be on everyone's bucket list.
-These historic movie theaters were built with so much love and care and the art deco style brings a little bit more magic to the entire experience.
+These historic movie theaters were built with so much love and care, not to mention the art deco style and timeless marquee bring a little bit more magic to the entire experience.

 Here are 10 of the most iconic historic Texas theaters.